 4. Use a different plate for raw and cooked meat

 Having a BBQ?
-Make sure the plate you’ve carried the meat to the grill with goes back inside to get washed, and you use a clean plate to serve the cooked meat.
+Make sure the plate you’ve carried the meat to the grill with goes back inside to get washed and that you use a clean plate to serve the cooked meat.

 5. Use different coloured chopping boards